ahoyfubar/SavageLUBE-Chrome/README.md

 1. It creates duplicate page navigation buttons at the top of the comments pages.
 2. It moves the name of each writer from the end of their comment to the top.
+3. It turns @ mentions (e.g., fubar @123) into hyperlinks.
-3. It allows you to click a writer's avatar, and select a replacement avatar of your own.
+4. It allows you to click a writer's avatar, and select a replacement avatar of your own.
-4. It allows you to block a writer.
+5. It allows you to block a writer.
 They no longer appear in the comments pages.
 You can unblock a writer in the SlogBlocker Extension settings (see below).
-5. It allows you to mute a writer.
+6. It allows you to mute a writer.
 They appear, but their comments are not shown.
 If a writer is muted, you can click "Show Comment" to read what they wrote.

 # Settings